unioslo/zabbix-cli/docs/plugins/local-plugins.md

 #### `optional`

-The `optional` option can be used to mark a plugin as optional.
-This means that the application will not raise an error if the plugin module cannot be imported.
-Failure to import will always be logged regardless of this setting.
+The `optional` option can be used to mark a plugin as optional, meaning the application will not raise an error if the plugin module cannot be imported.

 ```toml
 [plugins.my_plugin]